gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 This will create a new folder named `app`.
 Within you will find a folder `src` holding the source files created for the `create-react-app` tutorial.
-No need for them, so for now please delete all source files as we will replace them with our own.
+No need for them, so for now please delete all source files as we will replace them with our own step by step.

 ```sh
 rm -rf src/*